 BPAS maintains all daily valuation assets in super-omnibus or plan level omnibus accounts within mutual funds.
 Fund transactions are accumulated from participant and plan sponsor instructions, and then traded on a net basis.
-All fund transactions are reconciled to plans on a daily basis.
-Transaction entries in the OmniDC system are compared to the Net Trade Recap Report on a daily basis to confirm the accuracy of the contribution information that was entered and processed (Control 4.6).
+All fund transactions are reconciled to plans.
+Daily, transactions entered into the OmniDC system are compared to the Net Trade Recap Report to assess the accuracy of the contribution information that was entered and processed.
+(Control 4.6).